godot-lisp/website/content/docs/_index.md

 ## Quick Start

 New to GOLI?
-Start with our [What It Is](/docs/what-it-is/) overview, then follow our [Installation Guide](/docs/installation/) and [Getting Started](/docs/getting-started/) tutorials to get up and running quickly.
+Start with our [Introduction](/docs/introduction/) overview, then follow our [Installation Guide](/docs/installation/) and [Getting Started](/docs/getting-started/) tutorials to get up and running quickly.

 ## Sections